sefeoglu/sefeoglu/README.md

 ## About Me

-I completed my **Bachelor's degree in Computer Engineering** at Ege University in İzmir, with a focus on the Semantic Web, under the supervision of Prof. Murat Osman Ünalır.
+I completed my **Bachelor's degree in Computer Engineering** at Ege University in İzmir, with a focus on the Semantic Web.
 I have a master's degree in Data Science from Universität Potsdam.
 I have then been pursuing my **PhD** with a focus on continual learning and relation extraction for knowledge graph completeness.

 I am a **Research Scientist** at the [Semantic Data Systems and Knowledge Engineering Group](https://www.senckenberg.de/en/collection/sdmc/) of the **Senckenberg Data Analysis and Modeling Center**, where I work on generating knowledge graphs — including taxonomies and multimodal KGs — from historical scientific literature.